OrdnanceSurvey/Meridian2-stylesheets/README.md

-This repository contains stylesheets for Meridian 2
+This repository contains stylesheets for OS Meridian 2 and is no longer maintained.

 Select the directory that matches the **format of your data**